plpratyusha/cs410project/README.md

 # Usage

 This software can be used by downloading the folder titled “project_code” from GitHub.
-The reviews.csv from the Kaggle link (https://www.kaggle.com/code/gemmin/sentiment-analysis/input?select=reviews.csv) must also be downloaded and added to the same folder.
+The reviews.csv from this Kaggle link <https://www.kaggle.com/code/gemmin/sentiment-analysis/input?select=reviews.csv> must also be downloaded and added to the same folder.

 Open your machine's terminal and navigate into the project directory (into “project_code”).
 Run the following scripts: